pwnwiki/pwnwiki.github.io/pivoting/linux/index.md

 ## Meterpreter Pivoting Cheat Sheet

-If you have successfully compromised a host during a penetration test it's possible to use a meterpreter shell to pivot to other hosts on the network.
-Using meterpreter it's possible to pivot from compromised Windows and Linux targets, however it's typically far less reliable than SSH port forwarding as Meterpreter sessions can time out killing the connection.
+If you have successfully compromised a host during a penetration test it's possible to use a Meterpreter shell to pivot to other hosts on the network.
+Using Meterpreter it's possible to pivot from compromised Windows and Linux targets, however it's typically far less reliable than SSH port forwarding as Meterpreter sessions are more prone to timing out, which will result in the connection being killed.

 <table>
   <thead>